 - Summer: Approximately 20 hours per week for 8 to 10 weeks.

 The number of hours worked per week will ultimately be determined by departmental need, the intern’s academic schedule, and the academic requirements that govern the receipt of credit for the internship, if applicable.

 Internship for Credit

-Interns can request academic credit for the internship and must coordinate such efforts with their university advisor, their museum mentor, and our Internship Coordinator.
+Interns may request academic credit for their internship and must coordinate such efforts with their university adviser, their museum mentor, and our Internship Coordinator.

 Click here for more information about the Summer Diversity Internship, including position descriptions and application instructions.